 - Wash the okra and pat dry with a towel, ready for frying.

-- Meanwhile, place a medium pan over medium heat and drizzle 1 tbsp of oil.
+- Meanwhile, place a medium pan over medium heat and drizzle 1 tablespoon of oil.

 - Add cloves and cinnamon sticks and fry for 5-10 seconds.